nellaivijay/CarND-P2/writeup_P2.md

 *2) Model Architecture: The submission provides details of the characteristics and qualities of the architecture, such as the type of model used, the number of layers, the size of each layer.
 Visualizations emphasizing particular qualities of the architecture are encouraged.*

-**Comment**: The code for my final model is located in the 16th cell.
-Initially I used the original LeNet model and simply changed the output to 43 labels instead of 10 numbers.
+**Comment**: Initially I used the original LeNet model and simply changed the output to 43 labels instead of 10 numbers.
 However, after several iterations the test accuracy reached only at 0.834.
 So I used the modified LeNet model (ref.
 2).
 My final model consists of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|